 Is a selfie healthy for body image?

-As the no makeup photos spread around social media, there was not only praise, but condemnation for the motivation behind sharing them.
+As the no makeup photos spread around social media, there was praise and condemnation for the motivation behind sharing them.

 Critics argued that narcissism, not a desire to help and spread awareness of cancer was behind the viral event.

 There seems to be a light and a dark side to selfies.
 On the one hand, a selfie is harmless fun, showing where you are and what you are doing.
-The other extreme is a ‘selfie addiction’, where sufferers are compelled to take hundreds of selfies a day in the pursuit of selfie perfection.
+The other extreme is a ‘selfie addiction’.
+Sufferers are compelled to take hundreds of selfies a day in the pursuit of selfie perfection.

 Although it is easy to assume that selfies are about self obsession and vanity, psychologically they are about self acceptance.

 The proliferation of advertising images showing idealised beauty can cause body dissatisfaction in women and girls.
 Adverts deconstruct women’s bodies, micro focussing on specific body parts, leading us to believe we are under constant scrutiny.
-It’s no wonder then that when you put a selfie on social media, it’s validating for it to be liked and accepted by your friends.
+It’s no wonder then, that putting a selfie on social media is validating when it’s liked by your friends.

 Selfies should be fun, recording interesting and enjoyable times in our lives.
 So how can we make sure that selfies are healthy?